yamlcss/yaml/Readme.md

 yaml4-sass: 4.0.3b

 ## Overview
-The Sass port is build in a way, that allows you to create a fully customized version of YAML's framework files.
+The Sass port is built in a way that allows you to create a fully customized version of YAML's framework files.

 The Sass port creates all CSS files in the following folders: